dimaunx/gencert/README.md

 gencert create --path ca02 --ca-cn ca02 --ca-days 7 --int-num 2 --int-hierarchy ladder --int-days 6 --cert-cn test.test.com --cert-days 5
 ```

-* --path - Location for the generated certificates, relative to the folder that the `gencert` binary was executed from.
+* --path - Location for the generated files, relative to the folder that the `gencert` binary was executed from.
 * --ca-cn - Root CA common name.
 * --ca-days - Root CA duration in days.
 * --int-num - Number of intermediate certificates to generate.
 If `0` is used no intermediates will be generated.
-* --int-hierarchy - can be `forest` or `ladder`.
-Ladder mean that each intermediate (if more than one requested)
+* --int-hierarchy - Can be `forest` or `ladder`. `ladder` means that each intermediate (if more than one requested)
-  will be signed by a previous intermediate.
-Forest means that all intermediates are signed by the root CA.
+  will be signed by a previous intermediate. `forest` means that all intermediates are signed by the same root CA.
 * --int-days - Intermediate certificates duration in days.
-* --cert-cn - Server leaf certificate common name.
+* --cert-cn - Client/Server leaf certificate common name.
-* --cert-days - Server leaf certificate duration in days.
+* --cert-days - Client/Server leaf certificate duration in days.

 The chain can be verified with: